birdrides/skate/README.md

   <a href="https://join.slack.com/t/birdopensource/shared_invite/zt-1wcrxb22t-lPw1jDjlpRAYNuefRV2AGw" rel="nofollow"><img src="https://img.shields.io/badge/slack-%23skate-F55C40.svg" alt="#skate Slack channel"></a>
 </p>

 Skate is a SQL generation and query library for Kotlin.
-I makes it easy to get your data as Kotlin data classes without the pitfalls of an ORM.
+It makes it easy to get your data as Kotlin data classes without the pitfalls of an ORM.

 ## Entity